 Documents Required for Virtual Office Setup

-To ensure compliance, your virtual office setup must include:
+For more compliance, requirements in your virtual office setup include:

 - A No Objection Certificate (NOC) from the space owner.